The Security Industry’s Coveted Excellence Award Winners and Finalists from all over the world were

 We naturally have an SMS product for those users who choose not to use our free mobile application.
 The PINsafe protocol makes SMS a stronger and more flexible proposition.
 Our SMS solution is therefore far superior to others in the market.

-Our SMS solution can be used as a traditional one-time-password (OTP) solution or for added security with PINsafe, our patented one-time -code extraction protol.
+Our SMS solution can be used as a traditional one-time-password (OTP) solution or for added the added security os PINsafe, our patented one-time -code extraction protol.
 Invoking the PINsafe protocol ensures access is not comprised should a phone be lost or stolen.

 Our SMS option can be implemented in a number of ways: